Greedysky/TTKMusicPlayer/README.md

  * Music cube model.
 After entering the mini mode, it will remain in your desktop a "Clover" shaped icon, you can freely drag the desktop, you want to control the player, cut songs, play, lyrics control, volume adjustment in control.
  * Colorful custom skin.
 You can select skin color, set the transparency of freedom, and support transparent frosted glass (Windows Aero effects), music from becoming a type, colored.
  * Search Download Manager.
 Search Results tab merger - all of the search results tab concentrated under one label, make operation easier.
 Speed flip - drop-down slider, you can auto-flip, no longer need to click the "Next" a one roll.
+ * Local music search, and cloud music library and interactive, custom ringtone.
+ * Support converting different music formats, and can change the sound as like Tom Cat, also can enhance the sound.
+ * Local music transferred to the cloud or mobile device.
+ * Local music and the human voice humming recognition.
 Screenshots
 ----